 Mullein can be extremely useful in some cases but not all, as it may help reduce goiter.
 Mullien may be taken internally as a dietary supplement, but also, the beneficial compounds can be put into jojoba or apricot oil and rubbed onto the thyroid gland area (goiter area), rubbed onto the thyroid gland area (goiter area).
 This works in part because the biologically active oils are absorbed transdermally and could help reduce inflammatory cytokines.*

-It was for this reason, that I added mullein to my custom thyroid-supportive formula called Thyroid Script which is available at my SHOP, and also on Amazon HERE.
-There’s more specific information about ingredients and my video on this site about Thyroid Script.
+It was for this reason, that I added mullein to my custom thyroid-supportive formula called Thyroid Script.

 Leaves from mullein are helpful with lung congestion and mucus production.
 Commercial preparations are useful, and in older times, the leaves were actually smoked!
 It appears to work by dilating capillaries and therefore increasing circulation.
 This helps relieve stagnancy and congestion making it an interesting adjunctive remedy to people with respiratory conditions, COPD, bronchitis, asthma and more.
 It is well-documented to have calming effects on asthma and dry coughs.
 Obviously check with your pediatrician or practitioner about how to make the best use of mullein, and if it’s right for your particular situation.
 I couldn’t possibly know from here.